drthomasfbrown/drthomasfbrown.github.io/_posts/2015-8-2-triracial.md

 ## Tri-Racial studies disappears
 - coincides with the end of Jim Crow; growing interest in ethnicity
 - activist anthropology
+- seems to decline in the mid-1960s as anthros come in
+- gone altogether after the mid-1980s

 ## Research ideas